olemartinruud/Bevel/README.md

 A super awesome LightDM Webkit greeter theme.

-This is a fork of Blender3D's excellent theme.
-At the moment my changes amount to a few simple bugfixes and a restructuring of the javascript which provides the theme's functionality.
-I have vague plans to improve the theme further.
+This is a fork of Blender3D's excellent theme, with additional bugfixes from bragagia.

 Installation
 ------------